p2sun/ProjectEuler/README.md

 Some tinkering/solutions for Project Euler problems.
 The goal of this is to learn more about theories in Math and write efficient and clean algorithms to implement them.

+NOTE: I do not attempt all the problems only that look interesting or challenging to me.

+If you have any ideas, suggestions, etc about my solutions feel free to contact me at sunpeter88@gmail.com

-Solutions are implemented using Python.
+Solutions are implemented using Python(mostly) and Java(some).